 What’s remarkable about Pig is its destructiveness, its chaos, sounds calculated.
 But it’s not.
 The manic scrawling from Anthony’s nails and his delivery, the blistering riffs, the vile blasts and kicks; it was all penned just before Pig was recorded.
 The rawness bleeding from each cut is improvisation.
 This heightens the record’s impressiveness and materializes its intensity into blood chilling rage.
 What MouthBreather played live before this debut will remain in the memories of those attendees who witnessed their carnage; but for us newcomers, Pig is our first taste of their madness.

 You can grab a digital copy of Pig for just a buck over at MouthBreather’s Bandcamp page.
-Keep an eye out for an upcoming podcast where I speak with Ryan, Nick, and Anthony about the origin of MouthBreather, the writing of Pig, their musical influences, and more.
+You can also visit their website at: http://mouthbreathercult.com/.
 They are also contributing a track from this record to the upcoming compilation.